 Of course, no one reasonably expects a ready-made reading glass purchased for $10-$30 at a convenience store to be anywhere near the quality of a pair of glasses custom crafted for their eyes, or do they?
 Surely no Optometrist tells a patient to stop by a drug store on the way home after prescribing their first pair of readers.

 Yes, there are some very well made reading glasses out there for ECP’s to stock their stores with.
 You see them at Vision Expo.
 These are companies who care that their ready-made reading glasses are not just good looking and stylish but meet quality optical standards.
 Companies like EyeOs, eyebobs, and Scojo, to name just a very few.
+When it comes to aids for the blind and visually impaired, there are plenty of choices to ranging from blue light protection to magnifiers (check here).

 What are ECP’s doing to educate your customers as the vast difference between most ready-made readers and some of the better-made reading glasses, or more to the point, custom-made reading glasses?